Our handy infographic below shows you the cooking ingredient substitutions to use when you’re out or can’t find what you need.

 - Mint, fresh (1 tablespoon chopped) — 1 tablespoon fresh basil chopped.
 Or, ½ tablespoon fresh marjoram chopped.
 Or, ½ tablespoon fresh rosemary chopped.

-To get all of this information as a printable download, learn more about cooking substitutions and see how others get creative in the kitchen, join the Cook Smarts Kitchen Hero Facebook community.
+Click here to get all of this information as a printable download.
+To learn more about cooking substitutions, get access to more incredible resources and see how others get creative in the kitchen join the Cook Smarts Kitchen Hero Facebook community.

 Our cooking community is always excited to provide suggestions or share how they put their own spin on a particular meal.
 Plus, this group is the first to get all of our amazing cooking freebies!